sangki810/Module-5-Challenge-Weather-Dashboard-by-Sangki-Jun/README.md

 ## Usage
 This functions as a weather dashboard for any city that is looked up within the search bar.
 The site displays the current day's weather for the city as well as a 5-day forecast for the future.
 The data displayed for the weather is temperature, wind speed, humidity level, and clouds conditions.
 ## Credits
+A huge shoutout to Youssef Ojeil, Mateo Wallace, and Tristan Ballin for posting their repositories!
+It helped me understand how to figure out my own site.
 ## License
 N/A
 ## Links and Screenshot